trezor/blockbook/docs/api.md

 }
 ```

+_Note: Blockbook always follows the main chain of the backend it is attached to.
+See notes on **Get Block** below_

 #### Get transaction
 Get transaction returns "normalized" data about transaction, which has the same general structure for all supported coins.
 It does not return coin specific fields (for example information about Zcash shielded addresses).
 ```